 If your community is configured to moderate Discussion posts and Library Entries, you'll want to stay on top of them so content is available to your members in a timely manner.
 While you can directly monitor moderated items from Discussions and Libraries, your community's Moderation Queue offers the easiest way to track ALL moderated items from one place.

 NOTE: You can also manage every moderated item from every community across your site from the Admin interface.
-From there, navigate to the Communities > Moderation > Items in Moderation page.
-For more information about managing ALL of your site's Moderation items, as well as configuring site-wide Moderation settings, see Moderate Users & Content.
+From there, navigate to the Community > Moderation > Queue page.
+For more information about managing ALL of your site's Moderation items, as well as configuring site-wide Moderation settings, see Manage Your Site's Moderation Queue.

 How to access the Moderation Queue